yugabyte/yugabyte-db/docs/content/v2.6/troubleshoot/nodes/check-processes.md

   v2.6:
     parent: troubleshoot-nodes
     weight: 842
-isTocNested: true
-showAsideToc: true
+type: docs
 ---

 ## 1. Are the YugabyteDB servers running?

 Connect to the local node where YugabyteDB is running.

 On the local setup, this is your local machine (or a Docker instance running on your local machine).
 On a multi-node cluster, you may need to `ssh` into the machines where the YugabyteDB nodes are running.